Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

 > [!Note]
 > The instructions given here are for a Linux OS.<br>
 > Package is for ROS2 - Jazzy <br>
-> They assume ROS2 already installed and sourced in the terminals.<br>
+> They assume ROS2 is already installed and sourced in the terminals.<br>

 ## How to build the package in your own workspace:
 To build the package in a workspace, you first need to create your workspace folder (if you don't already have one).<br>